PlatoLTL: Learning to Generalize Across Symbols in LTL Instructions for Multi-Task RL: Computing Paths to Accepting Cycles

 \section{Computing Paths to Accepting Cycles}

-The DFS algorithm to compute paths to accepting cycles is presented in Algorithm \ref{alg:dfs}.
+The DFS algorithm to compute all paths to accepting cycles from $q^\varphi$, i.e., all accepting runs from $q^\varphi$, is presented in Algorithm \ref{alg:dfs}.
 Note that the reach-avoid sequences are infinite, and so we approximate the looping part of $\boldsymbol\beta^\varphi_\pm$ by truncation such that the truncated sequence visits an accepting state $k$ times, where $k$ is a hyperparameter (set to $k=2$ for our experiments).

 Furthermore, as noted by \citet{jackermeier_deepltl_2025}, in practice it can prove too restrictive for the trained policy to avoid all LDBA states that are not the next state in the selected accepting run (or the current state).
-Therefore, we mark as ``avoid'' only those LDBA states that are \textit{sink states} (from which there does not exist any valid path from a sink state to an accepting cycle) and those LDBA states that lead the agent back along the current path (and thus represent regressing back to an earlier stage of the task).
+Therefore, we mark as ``avoid'' only those LDBA states that are \textit{sink states} (from which there does not exist any valid path to an accepting cycle) and those LDBA states that lead the agent back along the current path (and thus represent regressing back to an earlier stage of the task).